Universal's Halloween Horror Nights: 1990s

 The event was renamed in 1992 and advertised as the second annual Halloween Horror Nights.
 There were two haunted houses, with The Dungeon of Terror returning and The People Under The Stairs making its debut in Soundstage 23.
 The event ran five nights, October 23–24, 29–31.
 In its third year, the event saw an increase to seven nights and the number of haunted houses increased to three, with the third at the Bates Motel film set.

 Also in 1992, Halloween Horror Nights was relaunched at the Hollywood park as a direct result of the success of Fright Nights in Florida the year before, but was unsuccessful and discontinued for a second time.

 For its fourth year, in 1994, Halloween Horror Nights in Florida expanded to an eight-night run with the return of a newly designed Dungeon of Terror haunted house, along with three more haunted houses.
 In addition to Nazarman's and the Bates Motel film set, the new locations were in the Earthquake overflow queue and the Boneyard.
 This year also marked the first use of the term "Scaracters", as well as the first official "Ghoul School" for actors participating in the event.

 Ticket prices increased to $36 this year.

 Halloween Horror Nights V featured a 12-night run and three haunted houses, one of which was a dual-path house.
 It was also the first time Universal themed the event around a character, in this case Tales from the Crypts Crypt Keeper.
 The event was subtitled "The Curse of the Crypt Keeper".

 Following an unsuccessful attempt to franchise the "Chamber of Chills" haunted house located within CityWalk in 1996, Halloween Horror Nights once again relaunched at Universal Studios Hollywood on October 9, 1997, running through the 2000 season.
 From 2001 to 2005, Halloween Horror Nights went on another hiatus at Universal Studios Hollywood, returning in 2006.
 It has continued yearly since.
 Between 2007 and 2014, Universal Studios Hollywood made use of Universal's House of Horrors, its permanent haunted attraction, as a part of Halloween Horror Nights, by re-theming it for the event.

 Back in Florida, Halloween Horror Nights VI through X followed the formula developed for Halloween Horror Nights V in 1995, growing from 15 nights in 1996 to 19 in 2000.
 There were three haunted houses each year, although from 1998 on, two each year were dual-path houses, for a total of five experiences.
 One notable change was the first 3-D haunted house, in 1999, in the Nazarman's facade.
 By 1999, ticket prices were $44.
-In 2000, Universal launched its first in-house created Icon, Jack the Clown.